thesoul214/typescript-cheatsheet/README.md

   const [state, dispatch] = React.useReducer<React.Reducer<IInputState, IReducerAction>>(reducer, initialState)
 ```

-That's it!
-That's all there is to typing an `useReducer`.
-However, let's have a look at a real `useReducer` example that handles an input's value, validity, and a touched state that becomes `true` when interacted with.
+That"s it!
+That"s all there is to typing an `useReducer`.
+However, let"s have a look at a real `useReducer` example that handles an input"s value, validity, and a touched state that becomes `true` when interacted with.
 This example will cover:

 1. TypeScript `interface` definitions for the `state` (and `initialState`), `dispatch` (actions), and `reducer`.
 2. A TypeScript `enum` definition to handle a switch statement and its cases inside the `reducer`, similar to reducer stores that are commonly used in Redux and their action types.